Management Plans | January 30, 2023

 Baseline report for Quadra Hill (DL 58)

-Freshwater wetlands are considered to be among the most biologically diverse and productive ecosystems, but are rapidly disappearing due to climate change and development.
-Wetlands are disappearing three times as fast as forests around the globe.
-The GCA is restoring a 3 ha area of degraded agricultural fields to a forested wetland ecosystem on Quadra Hill.
-Historically, this site was clear-cut, flattened, compacted, ditched and drained, farmed, grazed, and then abandoned.
+Freshwater wetlands are among the most biologically diverse and productive ecosystems on the planet, but have been disappearing due to development for over a century.
+The GCA is restoring 3 ha of wetlands on Quadra Hill on a site that was clear-cut, flattened, compacted, ditched and drained, farmed, grazed, and then abandoned.

-The objective of this restoration project is to facilitate natural succession and reestablish diverse, carbon-dense Western redcedar swamp ecosystems, which will provide breeding habitat for red-legged frogs and rare dragonflies.
-This will also promote carbon sequestration and reduce the impacts of severe weather events, as well as increase groundwater recharge through improved infiltration, which reduces the severity of droughts.
+Our vision is to aid in the recovery of a complex, carbon-dense swamp ecosystem, which will provide breeding habitat for red-legged frogs, dragonflies, and other sensitive wildlife.
+This will also promote carbon sequestration, reduce the impacts of severe weather events, and increase groundwater recharge through improved infiltration.

 Connects to over 20 kilometers of public trails across the Mid-Island Protected Areas Network